jeffreykegler/hoonlint/misc/whitespace.md

 One pragmatic consequence of non-standard code is that it may draw warnings from `hoonlint`.
-It is expected that, even in carefully written Hoon code, non-standard practices will occur.

 In this document, we say "`X` must be `Y`", if `X` must be `Y` in both standard and non-standard code.
-This would be the case, for example, if X is Y as a matter of definition, or if X is Y due to a logical or a mathematical equivalence.
+This would be the case, for example, if X is Y as a matter of definition;
+if X is Y due to a logical or a mathematical equivalence;
+or if the Hoon syntax requires that X be Y.

 ## Hoon source files